 Also, you will need to enable your computer’s audio and microphone to participate in live sessions offered through Zoom Meetings.

 You can find more information on our About Online Learning page.

 Can I get a student loan to pay for the program?

 This program is not eligible for B.C. or Canada Student Loans, but you are welcome to obtain funding through other sources such as your personal financial institution.

 What about scholarships?

-SFU Continuing Studies does not issue scholarships, but three of our practicum partners offer paid practicum opportunities.
+SFU Continuing Studies does not issue scholarships, but several of our practicum partners offer paid practicum opportunities.
 The CPRS Vancouver Society also awards a scholarship each year to a student who submits excellent project work for a real-world client.
-Visit our practicum/scholarship section for details.
+Visit our scholarship section for details.